For organizers of appearances and moderators of panels:

-Please use this bio for introductions at panels and appearances:
+If you did not receive an intro sheet, please use this for introductions at panels and appearances:

 Lissa Price’s debut novel STARTERS is an international bestseller published in over thirty countries, with praise from Kami Garcia and Harlan Ellison.
 Dean Koontz called this YA futuristic thriller “a smart, swift, inventive, altogether gripping story.”
 STARTERS appeared on many best of lists and won top awards in the Netherlands, Germany and France.
-Kirkus called the sequel, ENDERS, “delightfully disturbing,” and La Fenice Book said: “Enders is one of the most original dystopian stories that has been published.”
-Set in a future L.A., the series asks the question: Would you rent out your body to a senior so they could be young again temporarily?
+Kirkus called the sequel, ENDERS, also a bestseller, “delightfully disturbing.”
+Set in a future L.A., the series asks the question: Would you rent out your body to the elderly so they could be young again temporarily?

-(if the bio is included in written form please include: “Lissa lives in the foothills of Southern California with coyote and the occasional deer.
+(if the bio is in written form please include: “Lissa lives in the foothills of Southern California with coyote and the occasional bobcat.
 You can contact her at www.LissaPrice.com”)

 Her name is pronounced LIH-suh.
-You can hear her pronounce her name here.
+You can hear her pronounce her name at this site here.

-Lissa has taught workshops at SCBWI and the La Jolla Writer’s Conference, and spoken on panels at ComicCon, WonderCon, WorldCon, Workstock, The LA Times Festival of Books, the Boston Book Festival and many more.
-In 2014 she gave three keynote speeches including one at a high school in Canada where Starters was chosen as the Book of the Year and over 1100 students and teachers read it at the same time.
-She’s a member of SCBWI, SFWA, ITW, as well as one of the Apocalypsies, a group of 2012 debut YA authors.
-She also blogs at The League of Extraordinary Writers .
+Starters has taken Lissa all over the world on book tours to North America, Europe and the East.
+She has taught workshops at SCBWI and the La Jolla Writer’s Conference, and spoken on panels at ComicCon, WonderCon, WorldCon, Wordstock, The LA Times Festival of Books, the Boston Book Festival, RT, Thrillerfest, Bindercon and more.
+She has given several keynote addresses including one at a high school in Canada where Starters was chosen as the Book of the Year and over a thousand students and teachers read it at the same time.
+She’s a member of SCBWI, SFWA, MWA, ITW, and the Apocalypsies.
 She has lived in India and Japan, and once traveled completely around the globe over a period of two years.